 Metric: Reach/ frequency

-If you think about it, it’s pretty obvious that there are vast differences between traditional media and social networking, like those in the table above.
+If you think about it, it’s pretty obvious that there are vast differences between traditional media and social networking, like those listed in the table above.
 Traditional media provides value through subsidizing content — free TV and radio programs, lower-cost magazines, and chances to win prizes.
-In exchange for this content or other value, we ALLOW advertisers to interrupt our day to tell us about their products.
+In exchange for this content we want to see, we ALLOW advertisers to interrupt our day to tell us about their products.
 In fact, soap operas get their name from historic trends in sponsorship that were overwhelmingly cleaning products.